BedrockStreaming/tech.bedrockstreaming.com/_posts/2019-03-11-Migrating-production-apps-from-on-premise-to-the-cloud-with-no-downtime.md

 Thanks to HAProxy, most of our applications could be migrated at the same time with no impact from on migration to another.

 There are still some applications to migrate though and one of them is a tough one.
 This application is heavily using Cassandra database.
 There is no Cassandra managed in AWS, so we are completely rewriting the application to adapt it to DynamoDB and also to face upcoming business needs.
 The challenge is to keep existing pathUrl of the application, working.
-In other words: the new version have to give same functionnalities, keeping the same URLs, but with totally different data management under the hood.
+In other words: the new version have to give same functionalities, keeping the same URLs, but with totally different data management under the hood.
 GOReplay is a wonderful asset to help us in this task.

 If you found this useful and you'd like more production return of experiences like this one, please let us know.
 We plan to write more in the coming weeks.